snpsuen/XDP_LBDSR_Enhance/README.md

 #### 4  Test it out

-1. Enter the load balancer container and run the control plane ./xdp_lbdsr with the default NIC eth0 and ring buffer pollong interval 1000 ms.
+1. Enter the load balancer container and run the control plane ./xdp_lbdsr where the attached NIC and ring buffer poll interval are set to eth0 and 1000 ms respectively.
 ```
 docker exec -it lbdsr0a bash
 cd XDP_LBDSR*